 COVID-19 has fundamentally changed the management of cross border travel and disrupted international trade flows.
 A safe and progressive opening of our international borders will be critical in assisting Australia's economic recovery.
 We will progress work to implement the Government's commitment to customs and border modernisation to support Australia's economic recovery and position our systems to respond to future crises.
+We will ensure the identification and collection of evaded Government revenue.

 We will invest in new and emerging technologies and enhance our data and biometrics capability to securely streamline clearance of goods and people through air and sea ports.
 We will strengthen Australian customs and border services by modernising our regulatory and legislative frameworks, and our systems and capabilities.
-Modernisation will increase transparency and resilience of supply chains to address economic vulnerabilities.
+Modernisation will increase the transparency and resilience of supply chains to address economic vulnerabilities.
 Alongside our Commonwealth and cross-jurisdictional partners, we will undertake this work in concert with the re-conceptualisation of a bio-secure border to ensure new sources of infection are not introduced.
 Through this we will protect Australia from manmade and natural security events associated with the movement of people and goods, and continue disrupting illegitimate trade and travel.